shrikantdandge665/K8-Master/Direct-Deploy/Explain.md

-Sure, let's break down each component of this Kubernetes YAML manifest line by line:
+### Let's break down each component of this Kubernetes YAML manifest line by line:

 ```yaml
 ---